Everest Base Camp

 Essential Information

-Itinerary disclaimer
+Itinerary Disclaimer

 The Everest Base Camp is a fully organized journey, with all necessary bookings and reservations in advance.
 This helps us to ensure a smooth and comfortable experience throughout the trip, following the itinerary provided to our client.
 We strictly follow the given itinerary during the trek.
 However, there might be some possible changes because of the weather conditions or any unforeseen circumstances.
-For the safety and security of our clients, you have to follow the itinerary as much as possible but in case of any problem and hope the clients of High Camp Adventure will understand and coordinate with the team.
+For the safety and security of our clients, you have to follow the itinerary as much as possible, but in case of any problem, and hope the clients of High Camp Adventure will understand and coordinate with the team.

-Airport pickup and drop
+Airport pickup and drop-off

 Safety and Security

 The team of High Camp Adventure is very much concerned with the safety and security of our clients.
-During the trek, the safety of our trekker is our first priority so there will be a first aid kit with the Guide in case of any emergency.
-If the health of the trekker is further deteriorating then the guide will make an emergency evacuation via helicopter if needed so it is compulsory to have travel insurance during the trek.
+During the trek, the safety of our trekker is our first priority, so there will be a first aid kit with the Guide in case of any emergency.
+If the health of the trekker is further deteriorating, then the guide will make an emergency evacuation via helicopter if needed, so it is compulsory to have travel insurance during the trek.

 Everest Base Camp trek packing list